Boss-Man-Dev/Tutorial/vrp/vrp_tutorial/ReadMe.txt

-this setup is for a mix of vrp and esx
+this setup is for vrp2

 Getting Started:
 	chose either the fxmanifest or __rescource.